AllenNeuralDynamics/aind-watchdog-service/README.md

 ![Coverage](https://img.shields.io/badge/coverage-100%25-brightgreen?logo=codecov)
 ![Python](https://img.shields.io/badge/python->=3.7-blue?logo=python)

-## Summary
+# Summary

 aind-watchdog-service watches a configured folder for a manifest to copy data to a location on VAST, then trigger the aind-data-transfer-service via the REST API.
 It can also be configured to run a custom script and bypass the VAST copy portion of the service.
-See below for configurations.
+See below for usage and template files.

-## Usage
+# Usage
-* Create a watch_config.yml file and store it's location in an environment variable called WATCH_CONFIG
+* Create a watch_config file as json or yaml and store it's location in an environment variable called WATCH_CONFIG
     * Review src/aind-watchdog-service/models/watch_config.py for configuration parameters
     * watch_config.yml must include:
         * flag_dir (where watchdog observer should be looking for beacon files)